wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 ![Fluctuations in diagnostic data](../assets/img/observability/second-bin.png){.cInlineImage-full}

 In this example, the logs indicate a higher occurrence of `error while connecting to the hr-service`.
-Although there another error is also displayed, its error count is comparatively much lower (i.e., it has occured only 810 times whereas the `error while connecting to the hr-service` has occurred 1608 times).
+Although there is another error also displayed, its error count is comparatively much lower (i.e., it has occurred only 810 times whereas the `error while connecting to the hr-service` has occurred 1608 times).

 In the same example, if you further analyze the sample diagnostic data, you can identify the connectivity error as the most common error.